-Tooth Bonding Process
+Tooth Bonding Process at Westborough Dental Associates

 The tooth bonding procedure is similar in many ways to a dental filling.
 First, our team will clean the area thoroughly before any treatment.
-Then we will apply a numbing agent, or use the Wand (oral sedation equipment) to anesthetize the area to be treated without using needles!
+Then we will apply a numbing agent, or use the Wand (oral sedation equipment) to anesthetize the area around the tooth without using needles!
 Next, we will give the numbing agent time to take effect.
 Once the area is fully numb, one of our dentists will begin preparing the surface area by etching the enamel.
 This creates a rough surface for the composite material to grab onto.
 We will place and sculpt the composite material to predetermined specifications.